-Research and development expenses were \$0.1 million and \$0.2 million for the first three months of 2022 and 2021, respectively.
-The decrease of \$0.1 million was primarily due to a decrease in employee and related expenses associated with a lower average headcount.
+Research and development expenses were \$0.1 million and \$0.3 million for the second quarter of 2022 and 2021, respectively.
+The decrease of \$0.2 million was primarily due to a decrease in employee and related expenses associated with a lower average headcount.